Quality Fire-Rated Roller Shutters

 If the shutter is also used as a temporary escape route or fitted over a doorway that could be a means of escape, it must have an anti-drop brake that keeps the shutter at least partially raised until triggered by a heat sensor, preventing it from closing while people may still be trying to evacuate.

-Why Not Speak To An Expert
+Why Not Speak To An Expert?

-Speak to an expert today for all the information you require.
-Contact Us using the form below.
+Speak to an expert today for all the information you require about our fireproof shutters.
+Contact us using the form below.

 Accept GDPR policy to send email (required)*